Other Names Sheltie |

 Temperament The Sheltie is good with children and other dogs.
 They are also easy to obedience train.
 They are intelligent and hard working.
 Affectionate with its family but wary of strangers. |

-Living Conditions This breed will do ok living in an urban area.
-They also do better in cooler climates. |
+Living Conditions This breed will do ok living in an urban area. |

-Grooming This breed should be brushed at least Twice a week. |
+Grooming This breed should be brushed out at least once a month |

 Exercise High Exercise Needs.... |